 - Upgrading your vehicle to a more tax-efficient, economical one

 Repayments versus no repayments

-With equity release, you have the option to make monthly payments towards paying off the interest added, this helps in reducing the impact on the value of your estate, for when it’s time to be handed down to your beneficiary.
+With equity release, you have the option to make monthly payments towards paying off the interest added.
+This helps in reducing the impact on the value of your estate, for when it’s time to be handed down to your beneficiaries.

 Alternatively, you don’t have to make any payments towards the interest – which, if you’ve paid off your outstanding mortgage balance, or unsecured debt, could free up additional funds for you to use in your retirement.